Send the link below via email or IMCopy

 right to search you/property at school

-TLO got caught smoking in the bathroom.
-Principal searched her purse and found rolling papers, lots of $, and orders for drugs.
+TLO caught smoking in bathroom.
+Principal searched purse - found rolling papers, $, and orders for drugs.

 Washington v Chrisman